Sim2200/HW3-Extra-Credit-Project/README.md

 - **explicit** – Whether the track contains explicit content
 - **danceability** – A numeric score indicating how suitable a track is for dancing

-The dataset contains over **1.2 million songs**, making it suitable for testing algorithms on large, real-world music data.
-For this project, we use the artist and track metadata to build hash-based indexing structures that allow efficient retrieval of songs by artist. :contentReference[oaicite:0]{index=0}
+The dataset contains over **1.2 million songs**, making it useful for testing algorithms on large real-world music data.
+In this project, the artist and track metadata are used to build hash-based indexing structures that allow efficient retrieval of songs by artist.

 ---

 ## Project Structure

 ```
 project-folder/
 │
 ├── Project.ipynb                 # Main project notebook
-├── README.md            # Instructions for running the project
+├── spotify_streamlit_ui.py       # Streamlit user interface
 ├── hashing_report.pdf            # Explanation of hashing implementation
+├── README.md                     # Project documentation
-└── ui_code.py           # User interface code
+└── images/                       # UI screenshots (optional)
 ```

 ---